General FAQs

 How many people can subscribe?
 Where is the cut-off?

-Community Power is currently fully subscribed with 453 participants.
+Community Power is currently subscribed with 453 participants.

 Was there any upfront cost join?